Part ofCan't Reach Claude Error: Every Fix That Actually Works

 Everything above reflects what the claude.ai apps and Anthropic's API currently do; we re-verify these fixes after each notable Anthropic release.

-According to status.claude.com's incident history, the vast majority of 500 spikes we've tracked resolved within about 15 minutes, and updating to Claude Code 2.1 cleared a stubborn subset for us.
+Across the incidents we have tracked on status.claude.com, most 500 spikes cleared within about 15 minutes, and updating Claude Code to the current release cleared a stubborn subset for us.

 Claude pricing at a glance